phosgene89/phosgene89.github.io/hnsw.md

 #### Graph Construction

+To construct the graph element by element, the procedure is as follows:

+1. Get the minimum layer of inserted element q.
+1. Do a layer by layer search for entry points until minimum layer is reached.
+1. Get nearest neighbours in minimum layer using q's entry point to min layer as a starting point.
+1. Add discarded connections and prune connections as required

 select neighbours by a heuristic

 use exponentially decaying probability to of an element being in a layer.